ICTL 2026

 Inviting the S/spirit into Leadership

-The conference explores how the S/spirit shapes leadership in times of fatigue and organizational change.
-Building on the 2024 conference, the 2026 gathering focuses on practices—lived, embodied, and transformational.
+The conference explored how the S/spirit shapes leadership in times of fatigue and organizational change.
+Building on the 2024 conference, the 2026 gathering focused on practices—lived, embodied, and transformational.
+It brought together experts, leaders, and interested parties from theology, church, and society.

 Call for Papers - ICTL 2026